 Our financial results may be negatively impacted by foreign currency fluctuations.
 Our foreign operations are transacted through a global network of subsidiaries.
 These sales and related expenses are generally denominated in currencies other than the U.S. dollar.
 Because our financial results are reported in U.S. dollars, our results of operations may be adversely impacted by fluctuations in the rates of exchange between the U.S. dollar and such other currencies as the financial results of our foreign subsidiaries are converted into U.S. dollars in consolidation.
-Our earnings are predominantly affected by fluctuations in the value of the U.S. dollar as compared to the euro, Japanese Yen and British Pound.
+Our earnings are predominantly affected by fluctuations in the value of the U.S. dollar as compared to the NIS, as well as the value of the U.S. dollar as compared to the euro, Japanese Yen and British Pound.